Options

 public class BuildCommand implements Command<CommandInvocation> {

-// These fields are auto-populated from parent's inherited options
+// Plain fields with matching names -- auto-populated from parent's inherited options

 private boolean verbose;